Lieutenant: Kneeling on Floyd's neck 'totally unnecessary' - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — Kneeling on George Floyd ‘s neck while he was handcuffed and in the prone position was “top-tier, deadly force” and “totally unnecessary,” the head of the Minneapolis Police Department’s homicide division testified Friday.
+MINNEAPOLIS (AP) — Kneeling on George Floyd ‘s neck while he was handcuffed and lying on his stomach was top-tier, deadly force and “totally unnecessary,” the head of the Minneapolis Police Department’s homicide division testified Friday.

 “If your knee is on a person’s neck, that can kill him,” said Lt.
-Richard Zimmerman, adding that when a person is handcuffed in the prone position, “your muscles are pulling back … and if you’re laying on your chest, that’s constricting your breathing even more.”
+Richard Zimmerman, adding that when a person is handcuffed behind their back, “your muscles are pulling back … and if you’re laying on your chest, that’s constricting your breathing even more.”

-Zimmerman also testified at Derek Chauvin’s murder trial that once Floyd was handcuffed, he saw “no reason for why the officers felt they were in danger, if that’s what they felt, and that’s what they would have to feel to be able to that use of force.”
+Zimmerman, who said he is the most senior person on the police force, also testified at Derek Chauvin’s murder trial that once Floyd was handcuffed, he saw “no reason for why the officers felt they were in danger — if that’s what they felt — and that’s what they would have to feel to be able to use that kind of force.”

+Officers kept restraining Floyd — with Chauvin kneeling on his neck, another kneeling on Floyd’s back and a third holding his feet — until the ambulance arrived, even after he became unresponsive.

+One officer asked twice if they should roll Floyd on his side to aid his breathing, and later said calmly that he thought Floyd was passing out.
+Another checked Floyd’s wrist for a pulse and said he couldn’t find one.

-Under cross examination, Chauvin attorney Eric Nelson peppered Zimmerman with questions about use of force, pointing out that officers must consider the entire situation when deciding about whether to use force — including what is happening with a suspect, whether the suspect is under the influence, and other surrounding hazards, such as a crowd.
+Under cross examination, Chauvin attorney Eric Nelson peppered Zimmerman with questions about the use of force, pointing out that officers must consider the entire situation — including what is happening with a suspect, whether the suspect is under the influence, and other surrounding hazards, such as a crowd.

-Zimmerman agreed with Nelson that a person who is handcuffed can still pose a threat and can continue to thrash around.

-His testimony came a day after a Minneapolis police supervisory sergeant who was on duty the night Floyd died testified that he believes the officers restrained him for too long.

-David Pleoger testified Thursday that officers are trained to roll people on their side to help with their breathing after they have been restrained in the prone position.
-He said the officers could have ended their restraint of Floyd after he stopped resisting.
+The defense has argued that Chauvin did what he was trained to do when he encountered Floyd last May and that Floyd’s death was caused not by the knee on his neck — as prosecutors contend — but by drugs, his underlying health conditions and adrenaline.
+An autopsy found fentanyl and methamphetamine in his system.

+Chauvin is also heard on body-camera footage defending his decision to an onlooker after Floyd was taken away by paramedics, saying: “We gotta control this guy ’cause he’s a sizable guy … and it looks like he’s probably on something.”

-Chauvin, 45 and white, is accused of killing Floyd by pinning his knee on the 46-year-old Black man’s neck for 9 minutes, 29 seconds, as he lay face-down in handcuffs.
+Chauvin, 45 and white, is charged with killing Floyd by pinning his knee on the 46-year-old Black man’s neck for 9 minutes, 29 seconds, as he lay face-down in handcuffs.
 Floyd had been accused of passing a counterfeit $20 bill at a neighborhood market.

+Zimmerman agreed with Nelson that a person who is handcuffed still can pose a threat and can continue to thrash around.

+And he agreed when Nelson asked if officers who believe they’re in a fight for their lives could use “whatever force is reasonable and necessary,” including by improvising.

+Nelson has suggested that the bystanders — many of whom were shouting at Chauvin to get off Floyd as he went motionless — may have distracted officers and affected their response.
+The prosecution, however, noted that officers on the scene did not call for backup.

+“The crowd, as long as they’re not attacking you, the crowd really doesn’t, shouldn’t, have an effect on your actions,” Zimmerman said.

-His death triggered large protests around the U.S., scattered violence and widespread soul-searching over racism and police brutality.
-The since-fired Chauvin is charged with murder and manslaughter, and most serious charge him carries up to 40 years in prison.
+Floyd’s death triggered large protests around the U.S., scattered violence and widespread soul-searching over racism and police brutality.
+Chauvin, who was fired, is charged with murder and manslaughter.
+The most serious charge against him carries up to 40 years in prison.

-On Friday, Minneapolis police Sgt.
-Jon Edwards, the overnight supervisor the night Floyd died, said he secured the scene at the request of Pleoger, who was still at the hospital with Floyd.
-Edwards said Pleoger told him the encounter had the potential to become a “critical incident,” which could mean someone died or was seriously injured.

-The defense has argued that Chauvin did what he was trained to do when he encountered Floyd last May and that Floyd’s death was caused not by the knee on his neck, as prosecutors contend but by drugs, his underlying health conditions and adrenaline.
-An autopsy found fentanyl and methamphetamine in his system.

 Webber reported from Fenton, Michigan.